José Hernández (footballer, born August 1996)

-José Manuel Hernández Chávez (born 2 August 1996) is a Venezuelan professional footballer who plays as a winger for Caracas and the Venezuela national team.
+José Manuel Hernández Chávez (born 2 August 1996) is a Venezuelan professional footballer who plays as a winger for Academia Puerto Cabello and the Venezuela national team.

 Club career

 Envigado

 Born in Zulia, Venezuela, he joined several local Venezuelan clubs, and finally decided to go abroad for the first time to Colombia and joined Envigado in the 2021 season.
 He made his league debut on 3 February 2021 in a match against Jaguares de Córdoba.
 On 18 February 2021, he scored his first league goal for Envigado, as they drew 1–1 against Águilas Doradas Rionegro.
 On 23 August 2021, he scored a brace for the club in a 0–2 away win against Deportivo Pasto at Estadio Departamental Libertad.

 Independiente Medellín

 On 20 December 2021, Hernández signed a contract with Independiente Medellín, he was transferred from Envigado.
 He made his league debut on 24 January 2022 in a 1–0 win against Deportes Tolima.